whereof-thereof/quixotic-bootstrap-jekyll/_posts/2015-06-09-intro-to-quixotic-bootstrap-jekyll.md

 image:
 ---

-{% highlight %}
     Reminder - change date of post when ready
-{% endhighlight %}

 Aren't you lucky - not only do you get a [README.md](https://github.com/whereof-thereof/quixotic-bootstrap-jekyll#quixotic-bootstrap-jekyll), but a blog post as well!
 Fantastic.